Vegan brioche buns which are buttery, fluffy and super easy to make! The buns can be made sweet or savoury and in a variety of sizes.

 After you bake your brioche buns

-I recommend brushing the buns with a sugar glaze as it makes them beautifully shiny and keeps some of their moisture in.
-Alternatively, you can brush the buns with aquafaba (the liquid from a can of chickpeas), although it won’t be as shiny.
+I recommend brushing the vegan buns with a sugar glaze as it makes them beautifully shiny and keeps some of their moisture in.
+Alternatively, you can brush the buns with aquafaba (the liquid from a can of chickpeas), although it won't be as shiny.

-What to do with brioche buns?
+How to serve brioche buns?

 - Spread jam or your favourite sweet spread on them and enjoy them fresh or toasted for breakfast